jmarceli/rails_base/README.md

     rails g rename:app_to your_app_name

+5. Detach application from this repository

+    git remote rm origin

+6. You have your own preinstalled tutrial application with guard, spork and rspec installed

 ## Request for comments

-If anyone saw something wrong inside this repo please report because as a beginner I probably made a few mistakes.
+If anyone sees that something is wrong inside this repo please report because as a beginner I probably made a few mistakes.